NNThomasL/SPTarkovWebMinimap/README.md

 - [x] Follow player button
 - [x] In-game config of port and update frequency
 - [x] Enhanced Interchange map (When you travel to the second floor of the mall, it will move your marker to the second floor map on the right)
-- [ ] Show connect URL in in-game config section

 ### To Do:
+- Show connect URL in in-game config section
 - Add toggle layers for loot and other important locations
 - Possible Lab map but I think it would need loot and key layers before release
 - Shoreline Health Resort interior map
 - Remove hardcoded path to plugin folder for web assets
 - Make a default landing page for when the page is opened
 - Make a build script to package the folders in the right structure automatically
+- Fix the parking garage section of the Interchange map.
+It should have some exterior on the eastern side.

 ### Notes:
 This is my first SPTarkov mod and it is very messy.
 I will clean up the code in the near future but I am currently focusing on how it functions before I worry about maintenance.
 Silly of me but that is how I work.